-It’s a full-frame ultra-wide-angle zoom lens that is currently just for Sony’s mirrorless cameras, and I mount cameras.
+It’s a full-frame ultra-wide-angle zoom lens that is currently just for Sony’s mirrorless and E-mount cameras.

-This lens has opened up different and exciting real estate, landscape photography, indoor pictures, and even Astrophotography.
+This lens has opened up different and exciting real estate, landscape photography, indoor pictures, and astrophotography.

 The build quality, I love the way this lens looks and handles.

-Next comes to verbalize to the ring, which tends perfectly smoothly with no stickiness or unevenness to it of any kind.
+Next comes verbalizing the ring, which tends perfectly smoothly with no stickiness or unevenness to it of any kind.

-The lens has an autofocus motor that is nice and accurate, quiet, and averagely fast.
+The lens has an excellent, accurate, quiet, and averagely fast autofocus motor.